joaquimgomez/joaquimgomez/README.md

 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: My friends say I'm half productivity and half sleep 💻😴
 - 💬 Languages: I'm a language learning enthusiast.
 Try to challenge me in 🇦🇩/🇪🇸/🇬🇧/🇩🇪/🇯🇵
-- 🌈 Part of the incredible variety in humans
+- 🌈 Part of the incredible diversity in humans

 ### GitHub Stats